 Presentation.
 After reforming, the 4-cadet team marches to a position six paces in front of the chief judge.
-The team commander calls, "Present ARMS," steps forward to present the colors to the chief judge, and renders present arms.
+The team commander calls, "Present ARMS," steps forward to present the colors to the chief judge and renders present arms.
 The chief judge accepts the flag, passes it to a colleague, and returns the team's salute.
 The team commander then orders arms, returns to formation, commands, "Order ARMS," and marches the team off the competition area.

-c.
 Scoring.
 A single rubric, available in Appendix 1, is used to score this event.
 Raw scores are converted to rank order points.

 2-3.
-Standard Drill
+STANDARD DRILL

-- a.
+a.
 Objective.
 This portion of the competition tests each team's proficiency in marching, both as a color guard and as a standard element.
 The event is separated into 2 events, Color Guard Standard Drill and Element Standard Drill.
 The scores will be combined from both events for total points for the Standard Drill event.
-Both events take place within a 50' x 90' drill field. - b.
-Conditions: Color Guard Standard Drill - 1.
-The teams will pre-marshal themselves at the ready line.
-When called by the EM, the color guard, with all color guard accessories, will form up in one rank at the pre-designated starting point (see diagram, page 12).
+Both events take place within a 50' x 90' drill field.

+Color Guard Standard Drill

+(1) The teams will pre-marshal themselves at the ready line.
+When called by the EM, the color guard, with all color guard accessories, will form up in one rank at the pre-designated starting point (see diagram, page 11).
 The flag bearers may use either one or both hands to steady the flags as long as both flag bearers are in unison.
-The guards will march at right shoulder arms. - 2.
-When directed by the EM, the color guard commander will march the team into the presentation area.
+The guards will march at right shoulder arms.

+(2) When directed by the EM, the color guard commander will march the team into the presentation area.
 The color guard commander will direct the team to execute a Half Left About and a Halt, in such a manner as to position the team 12 paces from, and with the American flag bearer centered on, the Chief Judge.
 The color guard commander will command, "Present, ARMS."
-The color guard commander will report to the Chief Judge; saying, "Sir/Ma'am, the [Team Name/Number] Color Guard reports for Standard Drill."
-The Chief Judge will return the salute (The Standard Drill two- and one-half minute clock starts).
+The color guard commander will report to the Chief Judge saying, "Sir/Ma'am, the [Team Name/Number] Color Guard reports for Standard Drill."
+The Chief Judge will return the salute.
+The Standard Drill two- and one-half minute clock starts.

-- 3. Drill Routine.
+(3) Drill Routine.
 The color guard commander will proceed with the drill, in sequence, and without adding any commands, as follows:

-- 1. Order, ARMS
+Order, ARMS

-- 2. Order, COLORS
+Order, COLORS

-- 3. Parade, REST (Flags at Parade, Rest)
+Parade, REST (Flags at Parade, Rest)

-- 4. Color Guard, ATTENTION
+Color Guard, ATTENTION

-- 5. Carry, COLORS
+Carry, COLORS

-- 6. Present, ARMS (Flags at the Carry)
+Present, ARMS (Flags at the Carry)

-- 7. Order, ARMS (Flags at the Carry)
+Order, ARMS (Flags at the Carry)

-- 8. Forward, MARCH
+Forward, MARCH

-- 9. Half Left About, MARCH
+Half Left About, MARCH

+Forward MARCH

+Forward MARCH

-- 10. Forward MARCH
+Forward MARCH

+Right About, MARCH

-- 11. Half Left About, MARCH
+Right About, MARCH

-- 12. Forward MARCH
+Forward MARCH

-- 13. Right About, MARCH
+Right About, MARCH

-- 14. Forward MARCH
+CAPP 60-75 26 October 2021

-- 15. Half Right About, MARCH
+- Half Right About, MARCH

-- 16. Forward MARCH
+Forward MARCH

-- 17. Half Right About, MARCH
+Half Right About, MARCH

-- 18. Forward MARCH
+Forward MARCH

-- 19. Left About, MARCH
+Left About, MARCH

+Forward MARCH

-- 20. Forward MARCH
+Forward MARCH

-- 21. Half Left About, MARCH
+Half Left About, MARCH

+Forward MARCH

-- 22. Forward MARCH
+Forward MARCH

-- 23. Eyes, RIGHT (for Chief Judge)
+Seyes, RIGHT (for Chief Judge)

 - 24. Ready, FRONT

-- 4. Timing.
+(4) Timing.
 The timekeeper will start the clock when the Chief Judge returns the color guard commander's salute at the initial report in.
 The timekeeper will stop the clock when the team steps out of the presentation area.
 Each team must take a minimum of two- and one-half minutes for the Standard Drill event.
 There is no maximum time.

-- 5. The Color Guard will march off the presentation area to the designated ending point and will not report out to the Chief Judge.
+(5) The Color Guard will march off the presentation area to the designated ending point and will not report out to the Chief Judge.
 The Color Guard will be expected to utilize the entire presentation area as shown below.